What is a Huddle Room? (And 7 Reasons Why You Need One)

 If this is what you imagine, you can’t have heard of a huddle room.
 It’s a concept that’s turning the traditional notion of meetings on its head, with some impressive results.

-We’ll reveal what is a huddle room and how you can harness the huddle room and all its related technology to fix the meeting culture in your own company.
+In this article, we’ll look in more detail at the ways in which classic meetings are broken.
+Plus, we’ll reveal what is a huddle room and how you can harness the huddle room and all its related technology to fix the meeting culture in your own company.

 The problems with traditional meetings